-If you want to keep your Nutella 100% raw, just use a raw nut butter.
+If you want to keep your Nutella 100% raw, just use raw nut butter.

-As I wrote, if you buy the hazelnut butter you’ll notice a layer of oil on the top.
+As I wrote, if you buy the hazelnut butter, you’ll notice a layer of oil on the top.
 The quantity can vary depending on the brands.
-Usually when I open a jar of bought nut butter, I first pour the oil into my mixing bowl using a spoon.
-If you count about 4 tablespoons of oil, just omit the extra oil in my recipe.
+Usually, when I open a jar of bought nut butter, I first pour the oil into my mixing bowl using a spoon.
+If you count about four tablespoons of oil, just omit the extra oil in my recipe.

-Homemade hazelnut butter made with a food processor is thicker compared to the bought one, as the oil cannot be extracted completely like with a mill.
-If you use homemade nut butter, I suggest you to add 4 spoons of oil to improve the texture.
+Homemade hazelnut butter made with a food processor is thicker compared to the bought one, as the oil cannot be entirely extracted like with a mill.
+If you use homemade nut butter, I suggest you add four spoons of oil to improve the texture.

 Feel free to use a couple of spoons more if you like your cream sweeter.

 To keep the Nutella 100% raw, use agave syrup.

 You can use water or milk (vegan or dairy) but don’t skip the liquid.

 After you put together all the ingredients, the sugar in your maple/agave syrup needs water to melt; otherwise, it will crystallize, and you’ll end up with a very thick and grainy consistency.
 If this happens: no panic!
 You can fix it: just add more liquid and mix vigorously with a spoon.

 The quantity of liquid depends on many factors.
 Start by adding the ¼ cup of my recipe gradually and then if you notice that the cream it’s still thick, add some more liquid until you reach a velvety texture.

 Cacao powder (raw cocoa powder) is a fantastic source of antioxidants and minerals, and it’s super delicious.
 Why should we miss the chance to transform our chocolatey treat in a nourishing moment?